EvelynOr/4.Portafolio/Pizza Challenge/README.md

 New Providence $149,718
 Little Silver  $202,875

-A febrero de 2021 se estima que habían 2,00 pizzerias en New Jersey, con 3.54 pizzerías per cápita.
+A febrero de 2021 se estima que había 2,00 pizzerías en New Jersey, con 3.54 pizzerías per cápita.

 ### Tipo de mercado